natrlhy/teslaPowerwall/README.md

 ## Welcome!
 This is my 1st Python project

+Thanks a friend for helping me with Python in a huge way and to <https://www.teslaapi.io/> for their teardown on the current Tesla API!

 In an attempt to simplify the lack of functionality in the Tesla app, I wanted a way to switch the App's mode from Self-powered (self_consumption) to Advanced time-based control (autonomous).
 For my use case, I do not want to export energy back to the grid and want to charge my Powerwalls as much as possible.
 This way I can run off of our Powerwalls as much as possible so we don't consume electricity between 3pm - 12am (my peak price times).

 ## I've created two .py files